 Redux

 Redux is a predictable state container for JavaScript applications.
-It enforces a unidirectional data flow architecture, where the whole application state is stored in a single global "store."
-This approach separates how the state changes (actions) from how it's updated (reducers), simplifying the debugging and testing processes of your app.
+It enforces a unidirectional data flow architecture, where the entire application state is stored in a single global “store.”
+This approach separates how the state changes (actions) from how it’s updated (reducers), simplifying debugging and testing.

 State changes are made through actions (plain JavaScript objects) that are dispatched to reducers (pure functions that update the state based on the action).
-Reducers always create a new state object based on the previous state, promoting immutability and making reasoning about state changes easier.
+These reducers create a new state object from the previous state, so you can keep data consistency and understand how state changes occur.

 Code Example: